maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 The Qt calculator `osso-calculator
 <https://github.com/maemo-leste/osso-calculator>`_ has been packaged and ported
-to Qt5, along with it's backend, `osso-calculator-engine
+to Qt5, along with its backend, `osso-calculator-engine
 <https://github.com/maemo-leste/osso-calculator-engine>`_.

 .. image:: /images/osso-calculator.png